Spectral Portfolio Theory: From SGD Weight Matrices to Wealth Dynamics: The Spectral Invariance Conjecture

 \begin{corollary}[Tax Neutrality] Setting $\delta_i = \tau_w(1 - \alpha_i)$, part~(b) recovers the neutrality conditions C1--C3 of \citet{Froeseth2026N} and part~(c) quantifies the cost of violating condition C3. \end{corollary}

 \textbf{Interpretation.} The Conjecture provides a unified criterion for evaluating any environmental perturbation---tax, regulation, transaction cost, or fee structure---in terms of its spectral signature.
 Part~(a) connects spectral and Pareto exponents; part~(b) characterises benign (isotropic) perturbations; part~(c) quantifies distortion from differential treatment.
+The free-convolution framework of \citet{BousseyroBouchaud2025}---which interprets the additivity of R-transforms as a generalised Dyson evolution---provides a natural algebraic setting for attacking parts~(a) and~(b), since the spectral density of the allocation matrix at finite horizon is a free convolution of the initial condition with the noise contribution.